assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft6.md

         (both directions) and 0 otherwise.

-See the section "Crypto" for details on the authenticated encryption.
+See the section "Crypto" for details of the authenticated encryption.